DioryMe/dioryme.github.io/index.md

 Javascript library to make it as easy as possible for you to build Diograph apps.

-Your Javascript API to read and write to Diograph Server.
+Your Javascript API to read and write diories and connections on Diograph Server.

 [Explore the documentation](diograph-store.html)